openpreserve/scape-toolwrapper/README.md

 ```

-## Toolwrapper and the Component Spec
+## ToolWrapper and the Component Spec

 In the SCAPE context, a Component is a Taverna workflow adhering to a Component Profile and used as a building block in a Preservation Action Plan.
 These Taverna workflows will "live" in the myExperiment website and allow anyone to search/use them.
 In order to allow a more meanful search/increase their discoverability, these workflows will be semanticlly annotated with special tool information such as, and for file format migration tools, the supported input formats and output formats, or for the characterisation tools what type of file characteristics the tool can produce, etc.

-In what concerns the Toolwrapper, as it produces Taverna workflows from the toolspec and as the toolspec only allows to specify a limited set of information (described in the previous section), another spec file was created and named Component Spec (componentspec).
+In what concerns the ToolWrapper, as it produces Taverna workflows from the toolspec and as the toolspec only allows to specify a limited set of information (described in the previous section), another spec file was created and named Component Spec (componentspec).
 It is also described using a machine-readable language (XML, respecting a XML schema) and allows one to specify (as specified in the different [SCAPE Component Profiles](https://github.com/openplanets/scape-component-profiles)):

 ### Migration Component